Charles Montgomery Skinner: Writings

 Skinner published collections of myths, legends and folklore from across the United States, including its territories, and North America.
 Skinner hoped that America's progress would transform the nation's few legends into few but great ones — "as time goes on the figures seen against the morning twilight of our history will rise to more commanding stature."
 He hoped to combine folklore conventions with New England transcendentalism to keep alive traditions endangered by the industrial age.
 The first of these works, the two-volume Myths and Legends of Our Own Land (1896), was heavily promoted by its publisher and went through five printings the first year it was available.
-This was followed by a collection of folktales from Mexico and Canada in 1899 and then one covering U.S. possessions in the Caribbean and Pacific in 1900.
+This was followed by a collection of folktales from Mexico and Canada in 1899 and then one covering U.S. possessions in the Caribbean and Pacific in 1900 and an additional two volumes in 1903.
 Skinner was not formally trained as a folklorist and he included a wide range of legends, including tales attributed to Native Americans, Revolutionary War stories, and a wide variety of ghost stories.

-Skinner also authored several plays, including Villon, the Vagabond.
+Skinner also authored several plays, including Villon, the Vagabond, which he wrote for his brother, Otis.
 Skinner's other interests included the seasons, especially as they changed inside of industrializing cities.
 In order to improve the urban environment, he authored a guide to gardening and urban beautification.
 He also commented on turn-of-the-century America's turbulent economy in Workers and the Trusts and American Communes.
 His other contributions to American literature included works of natural history such as With Feet to the Earth and Do-Nothing Days.